corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-deployment.md

 ## Gemalto Luna

-Corda Enterprise nodes can be configured to store their legal identity keys in [Gemalto Luna](https://safenet.gemalto.com/data-encryption/hardware-security-modules-hsms/safenet-network-hsm) HSMs running firmware version 7.0.3.
+Corda: Enterprise Edition  nodes can be configured to store their legal identity keys in [Gemalto Luna](https://safenet.gemalto.com/data-encryption/hardware-security-modules-hsms/safenet-network-hsm) HSMs running firmware version 7.0.3.

 In the `node.conf`, the `cryptoServiceName` must set to “GEMALTO_LUNA”, and `cryptoServiceConf` should contain the path to a configuration file, the content of which is explained further down.